RishiDarkDevil/Perceptions-of-Poverty/README.md

-# Perceptions-of-Poverty
+# Perceptions of Poverty
-This work pertains to detailed analysis, through survey in and around Kolkata region, of the existing Multi-Dimensional Poverty Index used by India to calculate the level of poverty at individual, state and nation level.
+This is a small-scale survey conducted in Kolkata and its suburbs to find out the relative importance of various poverty indicators and the validity of the weights used in the Multi-Dimensional Poverty Index in India.
+Our results include a ranking of various poverty indicators, estimation of indicator weights using the Discrete Choice Modelling Framework, detailed exploratory data analysis and limitations with the existing framework.
+We believe this sort of work is important to capture accurately the proportion of people poor, the poverty level and the causes leading to such poverty.